 A flush hinge is a special type of butt hinge in which one leaf plate fits inside a cutout on the other mounting plate.
 Therefore, it requires that only one mortise be cut in the door or door frame, offering a space-saving technique.
 It is usually used for lightweight doors, such as those on cabinets or decorative boxes.

 A spring hinge is another variation of the butt hinge, in which the leaf plates are fitted with spring metal that causes the hinge to close automatically.
 With large doors, they are often installed in groups of three in order to provide sufficient closing force for the door

 A butterfly hinge is a variation of the strap hinge, featuring leaf plates that are decoratively shaped in a manner that resembles the wings of a butterfly.
-They are often made of brass or another decorative metal and are most often used on ornamental boxes or cabinets.
+They are always surface-mounted.
+Often, they are made of brass or another decorative metal and are most often used on ornamental boxes or cabinets.

 This is another variation of the strap hinge, but here the leaf plates are of different sizes.
 With a gate hinge, one leaf plate is narrow, intended to be anchored to the face of a gate post.
 The other leaf plate is a long extension that is anchored to the horizontal rail on a wooden gate.

 A barrel hinge is a special type of hidden hinge usually used for light-duty applications, such as hinges on doors for small cabinets and chests.
 It is so named for the two-barrel pins that are recessed into the edge of the door and the frame.
 A jointed connection between the pins pivots to allow the door to open and close.